Welcome to our exciting world of fun holiday activities for kids at Homeschool of 1!

 Flag Day is observed on June 14th in the United States, honoring the adoption of the country’s flag and commemorating its symbol of freedom and unity.

 Father’s Day is celebrated on the third Sunday of June in many countries, honoring fathers and father figures for their roles in families and society.

 We have a lot of Father’s Day activities and these are our top 5:

 - Father’s Day cards to color

-- Father’s Day handprints
+- Father’s Day handprint templates

 - All about my dad printable

-- Father’s Day word search
+- Father’s Day word search printable

 - Free printable Father’s Day coupons